Managing Employer Branding During a Pandemic

 Want to learn more about how you can use Inbound Marketing techniques to build your brand's credibility?

 However, this strategic approach can prove to be more challenging than it sounds, especially considering the multitude of tasks and obstacles that today's recruitment professionals are faced with.
-With companies dealing with furloughs, layoffs, staffing changes, and constant updates and adaptations to COVID-related policies, employer branding, and brand management can often feel like abstract concepts that recruiters struggle to grasp.
+With companies dealing with furloughs, layoffs, staffing changes, and constant updates and adaptations to COVID-related policies, employer branding and brand management can often feel like abstract concepts that recruiters struggle to grasp.

-However, it's important to remember just how employer branding is, especially in times of hiring crisis.
+However, it's important to remember just how important employer branding is, especially in times of hiring crisis.
 Consider these statistics:

 Fortunately, just like navigating through challenging weather conditions, even small adjustments can have a significant impact.
 Keeping this in mind, let's explore the most effective ways to handle your employer branding amidst the COVID-19 crisis and the minor steps you can take to enhance your brand management.